FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 - NCIC: W516828367

-Curnal is known to carry weapons and has displayed violence towards law enforcement, FBI officials said, adding that he should be considered armed and dangerous.
+Curnal is known to carry weapons and has displayed violence towards law enforcement, FBI officials said, noting that he should be considered armed and dangerous.

 Alfonso Angel Diaz-Juarez